socratesomiliadis/syntheci/README.md

 ### 5. Grounded chat with citations

 - Chat uses retrieval-augmented generation over `content_chunks`.
-- Retrieval blends vector similarity, PostgreSQL full-text ranking, and source-specific rank boosts.
+- Retrieval now uses a two-stage pipeline: broad hybrid candidate fetch in Postgres, then intent-aware reranking that improves evidence diversity across emails and documents.
 - Conversations are persisted.
 - Assistant responses include citations back to the underlying message or document.